cylc/cylc-admin/docs/proposal-spawn-on-d.md

 workflow has moved on beyond them, because at that point nothing could satisfy them automatically.

-Stuck prerquisites are not an immediate problem, it only matters if they accumulate over time.
+Stuck prerequisites are not an immediate problem, it only matters if they accumulate over time.
 We don't have to let them stall the workflow either (although they are often the result of a failure that causes it to stall).
 So housekeeping could be done by checking the status of the relevant parent tasks